-In the event comparison of the required test results is outside the allowable differences in Table 5, Department acceptance QA samples fail the specification limits, or a continual trend of difference between Contractor and Department QA test results is identified, the DAM and the AME will immediately investigate.
-The AME or DAM may suspend production while the investigation is in progress.
-The investigation may include testing by the Department of any remaining QA samples or a comparison of acceptance test results on the mixture currently being produced.
+In the event comparison of the required test results is outside the allowable differences in Table 5, Department acceptance split samples fail the specification limits, or a continual trend of difference between Contractor and Department test results is identified, the DAM will immediately investigate.
+The DAM may suspend production while the investigation is in progress.
+The investigation may include testing by the Department of any remaining split samples or a comparison of split sample test results on the mixture currently being produced.
 The investigation may also include review and observation of the Contractor's technician's performance, testing procedure, and equipment.
-The AMVM, when applicable, will be notified by the AME that a trend of non-comparing QA samples has occurred, and the verification labs may elect to increase their frequency of obtaining samples.